platformsh-templates/typo3-v11/README.md

 ## Post-install

 1. The first time the site is deployed, the TYPO3 console will initialize the database and create an initial user.
-It will not run again unless the `installer/.platform.installed` is removed.
+It will not run again unless the `var/platformsh.installed` is removed.
 (Do not remove that file unless you want the installer to run on the next deploy!)

 2. The installer will create an administrator account with username/password `admin`/`password`.  **You need to change this password immediately.
 Not doing so is a security risk**.

-3. Enable the `pixelant/pxa-lpeh` plugin.
-It is already installed by default but must be enabled manually.
-This plugin changes TYPO3's 403/404 page handling to avoid a self-request HTTP request that can cause a race condition and deadlocks in some situations.
-See the [TYPO3 documentation](https://docs.platform.sh/frameworks/typo3.html#avoiding-deadlock) for more information.
+3. Connect to the application [via SSH](https://docs.platform.sh/development/ssh.html) and run `./vendor/bin/typo3 extension:setup` to finish setting up the installed extensions.

 ## Customizations